bsfranca2/Athena/README.md

 # Athena
-Athena is an MIT-licensed open source project which seeks to solve the project management problem, with a focus on scrum project management.
+Athena is an MIT-licensed open source project which seeks to solve the project management problem, with a focus on Scrum methodology.